+15.1 Acting Rate of Pay

-- 15.1.
-Battalion Chiefs assigned to act as an Acting Deputy Chief, and/or Acting Fire Chief shall be compensated at 105% of the Administrative Battalion Chief base hourly rate of pay during the period for which they are so assigned. - 15.1.1.
-It is understood that whether or not the former position is backfilled while the employee is acting in a higher position shall be at the discretion of the Fire Chief, or designee.
+Battalion Chiefs assigned to act as an Acting Deputy Chief or Acting Fire Chief shall be compensated at 110% of the Administrative Battalion Chief base hourly rate of pay during the period for which they are so assigned.

+15.2 Backfilling Positions

+It is understood that whether or not the former position is backfilled while the employee is acting in a higher position shall be at the discretion of the Fire Chief, or their designee.

-Article 16 Holidays
+Article 16 - Holidays (CCL)